Customizing Pipelines

 The command aws lambda invoke --function-name $OCULAR_PARAM_LAMBDA_NAME --payload "file://$file"

-will invoke the lambda $OCULAR_PARAM_LAMBDA_NAME
+will invoke the lambda ‘$OCULAR_PARAM_LAMBDA_NAME’ and make the payload ‘$file’.

-NOTE: This would require authentication as well, but we’re going to skip over that for now.
+NOTE: This would require authentication as well, but we’re going to skip over that

 Uploaders can be defined with parameters, so that separate profiles can use the same